*GRADUATE STUDENTS ONLY*

 A: Yes.
-Under state law, all applicants are required to submit a residency application.
+Under state law, all graduate applicants are required to submit a residency application.
 You will be considered a non-resident and will be required to pay out-of-state tuition until an application is received by the deadline in the Summer School office.

 Q: What if I was classified as a North Carolina resident at another university/college located in the North Carolina?

-A: That does not apply as a summer visitor to UNC-Chapel Hill.
+A: That does not apply as a graduate summer visitor to UNC-Chapel Hill.
 You are still required to submit a residency application to Summer School by the deadline.

 Q: What if I am unsure if I qualify?